inkyblackness/ss-specs/levelObjects/12_Markers/levelMarkerEntry.md

 Sets the condition values of specified object.

+##### Change State Type 11: Show System Analyzer

+This change has no parameters (all 12 bytes 0x00) and forces the display of the "General" tab of the system analyzer in the HUD.

 ##### Change State Type 15: Earth destruction by laser

 This change has no parameters (all 12 bytes 0x00) and lets the player receive the message about the fired laser.